cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 and it's more secure than [post-hash-prefix-proposal] (which uses the first 20 bytes of a pubkey hash, significantly reducing the address space).
 Moreover the cryptographer motivated the choice of adding `typ` in the hash to protect against a switch table attack.

-`address.Hash` is a low level function to generate _base_ addresses for a new key types.
+`address.Hash` is a low level function to generate _base_ addresses for new key types.
 Example:

 * BLS: `address.Hash("bls", pubkey)`